SNUcoder/SNUcoder/README.md

-- 👋 Hi, I’m Naveed Usman aka SNUcoder, a  kid from India
+- 👋 Hi, I’m Naveed.

-  who became a beginner programmer after taking arduino serum.

-- 👀 I’m interested in Python, C, CSS, HTML
+- 👀 I’m interested in C, C++

-- 🌱 I’m currently learning CSS & HTML
+- 🌱 I’m currently learning C & C++

-- 📫 You can Reach me in Discord (K Robert Boppenheimer#7302)
+- 📫 You can reach me in Discord (K Robert Boppenheimer#7302)

 <!---
 SNUcoder/SNUcoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.